noir-lang/noir/yellow-paper/docs/contracts/index.md

     - Moves MUST be atomic:
         - Any message that is inserted into an outbox MUST be consumed from the matching inbox
         - Any message that is consumed from an inbox MUST be inserted into the matching outbox
-    - Messages MUST be moved by the state transitioner matching the `version` of the message
+    - Messages MUST be moved by the state transitioner whose `version` match the `version` of the message
 - **Consuming messages**: for messages that are consumed from the outboxes:
     - L2 to L1 messages (on L1):
         - The consumer (caller) MUST match the `recipient.actor`